henriksundeodegard/context-adaptive-architecture/README.md

 **Why this setup matters**:
 - **It’s entirely self-hosted**: Ensuring privacy, control, and inspectability
 - **It integrates tightly with the physical world**: Lights, schedules, notifications, behavioral traces
-- **It supports recursive development**: With Git + Copilot + agent feedback, I can evolve the system using the system
+- **It supports recursive development**: With Git + coding agents + agent feedback, I can evolve the system using the system
 - **It’s replicable**: Anyone with a modest local setup can begin experimenting

 > If you're looking to get started yourself, this is a proven baseline: